-Through our Human Justice training design, we inform policy and program development that create pathways for culture change, community investment and human/youth development.
-Through a highly consultative and co-creative process, we work intentionally and strategically with system stakeholders, community members and youth leaders - initially in separate spaces - to apply and practice Human Justice principles in their existing work and context.
+Through our Human Justice training design, we inform policy and program development such that they create pathways for culture change, community investment and human/youth development.
+In a highly consultative and co-creative process, we work intentionally and strategically with system stakeholders, community members and youth leaders—in separate spaces initially—to apply and practice Human Justice principles in their existing work and context.

-Human Justice Policy and Training Institute is predicated on collaborative creation and innovation.
-Begin by filling out our Human Justice Training Inquiry Form to start the collaboration!
+Human Justice Policy and Training Institute is based upon collaborative creation and innovation.
+Please complete our Human Justice Training Inquiry Form to start the collaboration.

 Human Justice Training and Policy Development for Community Leadership and Investment

 As the community engine and oversight corp of the police diversion pilot, Bed-Stuy Human Justice Initiative (BSHJI), the Human Justice Community Council (HJCC) is an intergenerational body of Bed-Stuy leaders and community members charged to uphold the community blueprint for decarceration and safeguard a symbiotic relationship with the 79th precinct.
 The Human Justice Community/Youth Council (HJCC and HJYC) secures and stewards community investment for ongoing communication, engagement and accountability.
-HJCC design includes: 36 hours of Human Justice training yearly; operational oversight/engagement in diversion (via ongoing working group meetings with precinct officers engaged in diversion efforts); organizing two community consultation/feedback hubs with their personal networks; and/or mentorship commitment of 3 years for the Village participants.
-HJCC development and recruitment are in progress and is scheduled to launch in late fall of 2017.
-Click here to learn more about the BSHJI.
+HJCC design includes: 1) 36 annual hours of Human Justice training; 2) operational oversight/engagement in diversion (via ongoing working group meetings with precinct officers engaged in diversion efforts); 3) the organizing of two community consultation/feedback hubs with their personal networks; 4) and/or a mentorship commitment of 3 years for the Village participants.
+HJCC development and recruitment are in-progress and scheduled to launch in late fall 2017.
+Click here to learn more about BSHJI.

 Human Justice Training for System Stakeholders

-Simply put, system change – a combination of policy, legislative and most importantly, culture change – cannot happen if the community of individuals who are actors in everyday decision making, do not have the space and tools to reflect on the conditions and workings of their own beliefs, values and decisions.
+Simply put, system change—a combination of policy, legislative and, most importantly, culture change—cannot occur if the community of individuals who are actors in everyday decision-making, do not possess the space and tools to reflect on the conditions and workings of their own beliefs, values and decisions.
 Here are some examples of our Human Justice Training work with system stakeholders.

 1.)
 NYC Department of Probation (NYC DOP)

-NYC DOP was touted as the first in the nation to spearhead a local, bottom-up Justice Reinvestment project in a major US city though its signature initiative called Neighborhood Opportunity Network (NeON).
+NYC DOP was touted as the first in the nation to spearhead a local, bottom-up Justice Reinvestment project in a major US city though its signature initiative, Neighborhood Opportunity Network (NeON).

-In 2013, CNUS provided 6-month long technical assistance and staff training for DOP to implement NeON that is “less about “fixing” individuals than transforming the way DOP operates” (Neighborhood Opportunity Network Transforming Probation, by Susan Tucker).
+In 2013, CNUS provided 6-month technical assistance and staff training for DOP to implement NeON that was “less about 'fixing' individuals than transforming the way DOP operates.”
+(Neighborhood Opportunity Network Transforming Probation, by Susan Tucker)